FlippieCoetser/Environment/README.md

 ### Use Package Namespace

-When using the package namespace a new instance of the Environment component is created.
-The three utility functions on the instance.
+When using the package namespace to create a new instance of the Environment component, the three utility functions will be available as member of the instance.

 1. Create new instance of Environment component